Leave comments or report a bug

 2. Approach with caution

 Injured wildlife can be unpredictable or defensive.
-Large animals like kangaroos, wallabies or wombats may cause serious injury if frightened.
+Large animals like kangaroos and wallabies may cause serious injury if frightened.

 3. Call a wildlife rescue service